NPDESTracker

 Scoped implementation, not assumed out of the box.

-The Full Municipality Pilot is the most direct way to put these on a written kickoff scope.
-Larger and multi-department programs are quoted around the actual program, with the order form listing which guided-setup items are included.
+The Guided Evaluation Workspace is the most direct way to put a Phase II evaluation on a written kickoff scope.
+Larger Phase II teams and multi-department programs are quoted around the actual program, with the order form listing which guided-setup items are included.

 See it with sample data, then send a short email.

-Open the sample workspace to walk inspections, IDDE, tasks, GIS, and the annual report on fictional Phase II data.
-If it looks like a fit for a larger program, ask about a pilot scoped around the agency.
+Tour the sample workspace to walk inspections, IDDE, tasks, GIS, and the annual report on fictional Phase II data.
+If it looks like a fit for your Phase II program, ask about an evaluation workspace scoped around the agency.

 Email goes to admin@npdestracker.com.
-The founder reads every message.
+The NPDESTracker team reads every message.